Jump to:Page Content

 Harvard Business School’s C. Roland Christensen Center for Teaching & Learning website provides useful information on case method teaching such as a sample class, tip sheets, and short videos.

 Harvard Business School offers an online multimedia resource on the topic of participant-centered learning and the case method.

 The Derek Bok Center for Teaching and Learning offers the Christensen Discussion Seminar.

 There is a wealth of instructional technology and audio-visual resources that instructors can use to engage students within and outside the classroom.
-Visit the Kennedy's School's Media Services department website to learn more about audio-visual and technology tools for your class or program, including videotaping your class, streaming video / podcasts, videoconferencing, document cameras, and classroom response systems (“clickers”).
+Visit the Harvard Kennedy School's Media Services department website to learn more about audio-visual and technology tools for your class or program, including videotaping your class, streaming video / podcasts, videoconferencing, document cameras, and classroom response systems (“clickers”).